Normally, I do many things, but right now my energy is focused on just one thing: kicking cancer.

 In June 2020 I was diagnosed with what doctors tell me it is the most aggressive type of tumor there is, so my chemotherapy cocktail is equally aggressive.
 There’s no doubt that chemo in my case is necessary.
 Between the time of my mammogram to the first chemo appointment (about three weeks), I could feel the tumor grow and become more painful – despite my doing everything I could to kill it.

-I am an accredited blogger, a creative writing instructor, an EFL coach, a pro bono event organizer, hybrid author, lazy artist and novice designer.
+I am an accredited blogger, a creative writing instructor, an English language coach, a pro bono event organizer, hybrid author, lazy artist and novice designer.
 I love playing drums, studying great stories and analyzing film (read: picking apart EVERY aspect).

 I love organizing events that bring creative people together.

-I‘m an American creative who relocated to Germany in 2002 and became a permanent tourist.
-I currently reside in a small town with my fantastic husband.
+I‘m an American creative who relocated to Germany in 2002 and became what Peter Mayle terms a permanent tourist.
+I currently reside in a small Hessian town with my fantastic husband.